Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

 \subsubsection{Integration of matching and rebalancing}

-In many works, matching and rebalancing are jointly optimized~\cite{guo2021robust,iacobucci2019optimization,rossi2018routing,tsao2018stochastic, carron2019scalable}, since both contribute to overall vehicle flow.
-This relationship is evident in \cref{eq:reb_st2}, where~$y_{ij}^{k}$ represents the number of passengers matched at time~$k$.
-However, ridepooling significantly increases the complexity of jointly solving the matching and rebalancing problems.
-In this context, joint optimization introduces another layer of complexity to the ridepooling assignment problem that is already computationally challenging as explained in \cref{sec:operation-all}.
-A more common approach is to deal with matching and rebalancing in separate steps~\cite{alonso2017demand,alonso2017predictive,fielbaum2021demand}.
+Many works jointly optimize matching and rebalancing~\cite{guo2021robust,iacobucci2019optimization,rossi2018routing,tsao2018stochastic,carron2019scalable}, since both shape overall vehicle flows, as reflected in \cref{eq:reb_st2} where~$y_{ij}^k$ captures matched trips.
+With ridepooling, however, this joint problem becomes substantially more complex, adding another layer of difficulty to an already challenging assignment task (see \cref{sec:operation-all}).
+Consequently, a more common strategy is to treat matching and rebalancing in separate steps~\cite{alonso2017demand,alonso2017predictive,fielbaum2021demand}.